 Indeed, the public school system remains weak at the seams.
 While the total number of public elementary schools in the Philippines has steadily increased, the total number of secondary schools declined in school year 2009-2010, but also recorded a rapid rise in school year 2011-2012.

-As Balik Eskwela kicks off this June, PCIJ offers you this treasure trove of information on Education sourced from official documents and data files, some of them dating back to 1980.
+As Balik Eskwela kicks off this June, PCIJ offers you this treasure trove of information on Education sourced from official documents and data files.